 Serra da Arrabida is one of the most beautiful natural spots in Portugal.
 It’s home to some of Portugal’s best beaches: Portinho da Arrabida, Sesimbra, and Galapos.
 The water isn’t as warm as in Algarve but in terms of beauty, they are as good as it gets.

 Nazare is a small, whitewashed beach town in the centre of Portugal.
 It’s famous for having the world’s biggest waves (only in winter) where Garrett McNamara broke the record of the biggest wave ever surfed.
 It’s also a beautiful beach destination with stunning sunsets.

 Sintra is a lovely, picturesque and small town near Lisbon.
 It’s world famous for its palaces and castles that stand out over the sublime landscapes.
 The enchanted castles look like they’re straight out of a Disney movie.
 It makes for some great motorcycling touring too and awesome backdrops.

 Visit Sagres and Cape S. Vicente.
 It’s Europe’s southwestern-most point.
 The region is wild, barren and full of dramatic cliffs.
 While there, visit the Sagres Fort, which was built to control and defend the Portuguese coast.
 This west region of Algarve also has plenty of stunning hidden beaches that are far more relaxing because they’re less touristy.

+Finding accommoadtion in Portugal is simple and straightforward.
 Hotels are standard prices and usually less than many parts of mainland Europe.